-in research objectives, benefits of research, and research methods.
-Researchers also give students the freedom hot to participate in research if they feel they do not want to participate.
+A total sample of 225 female students was collected.
+The researcher gathered the students into one room to explain the research objectives, benefits of research, and research methods.
+Researchers also give students the freedom not to participate in research if they feel they do not want to participate.
 Of the 225 female students who had been described, all students agreed to be sampled, and the researcher continued the research by distributing question papers for respondents to fill in their answers.